 Biospecimen Retention: Samples With DNA

-|Study Start Date:||January 2001|
+|Study Start Date:||February 2010|

-|Estimated Primary Completion Date:||March 2020 (Final data collection date for primary outcome measure)|
+|Estimated Primary Completion Date:||December 2022 (Final data collection date for primary outcome measure)|

 |United States, California|

 |Cedars-Sinai Medical Center 8723 Alden Drive, Suite 240||Recruiting|

 |Los Angeles, California, United States, 90048|